 # dnf repolist

 The above command will only display the enabled repositories.
-To display all repositories (Enabled and Disabled), run:
+To display all repositories ( both enabled and disabled), run:

 # dnf repolist all

 You can add a repository by manually creating a package.repo file under /etc/yum.repos.d/ directory.
 However, DNF makes it even easier.

 To view the newly added repository, we do: